 When tissues are not malleable, they can not be altered in shape making them impossible to remodel.
 In these situations, the only option your breast surgeon has is to move the entire breast mound to a position upon the chest which has not previously been altered.

-A breast lift allows your surgeon to pull the nipple and areola to this higher, not previously used, and malleable region.
+In breast lift with implant augmentation to correct breast deformity, it allows your surgeon to pull the nipple and areola to this higher, not previously used, and malleable region.
 The importance of simultaneous implant augmentation follows since the upper chest is often flat and requires soft tissue filling to create an aesthetically pleasing mound.

 Since the native breast mound is sagging and fibrosed, it may not be reshaped and transposed to this more desirable position.
 Second, often breast deformity results in a significant asymmetry in the breast mound composition for example where one breast mound may be contracted and significantly smaller than the other.
 In addition, one breast may be sagging more than the other.

 When these deformities are presented, the only option is to bring both sides to the same playing field, i.e. the upper chest.
 This is because even when the lower sagging breasts are asymmetric in size, shape, and position, the upper and mid-chest are usually equal in chest width and soft tissue thickness.
 By implementing a breast lift with implant augmentation to correct breast deformity, even stark deformities can be addressed.